fmannhardt/starter-predictive-process-monitoring/README.md

 refer to the Installations \& Usage section below for usage instructions.

-You may also refer to the PM4Py documentation on Machine Learning for further options: https://pm4py.fit.fraunhofer.de/static/assets/api/2.7.8/api.html#machine-learning-pm4py-ml
+You may also refer to the PM4Py documentation on Machine Learning for further options or an alternative to this implementation: https://pm4py.fit.fraunhofer.de/static/assets/api/2.7.8/api.html#machine-learning-pm4py-ml

 The collection of notebooks is a *living document* and subject to change.